mdsimon2/RPi-CamillaDSP/README.md

 For configurations where playback and capture device are synchronous (i.e. no rate adjust is enabled), target_level = chunksize.
 For asynchronous configurations, target_level = 3 x chunksize.

 These chunksize / target_level settings will result in < 10 ms latency.
-If you find you are having issues with dropouts, increase chunksize / target, and please let me know.
+If you find you are having issues with dropouts, increase chunksize / target_level, and please let me know.

 ### Okto dac8 PRO